AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/pattern-detector.md

 ---
-title: 'Bewertung der Komplexität der Aktualisierung mit dem Musterdetektor '
+title: Bewertung der Komplexität der Aktualisierung mit dem Musterdetektor
 seo-title: Assessing the Upgrade Complexity with the Pattern Detector
 description: Erfahren Sie, wie Sie mit dem Musterdetektor die Komplexität der Aktualisierung bewerten können.
 seo-description: Learn how to use the Pattern Detector to assess the complexity of your upgrade.